HerobrineGamesYT/DeltaCraft/README.md

 The class supports a few different types of dialogue:

-Click Say: When enabled, the NPC will speak it's dialogue map whenever it is clicked by a player (Used for NPCs like the Dungeon Master)
+Click Say: When enabled, the NPC will speak its dialogue map whenever it is clicked by a player (Used for NPCs like the Dungeon Master)

-Active Dialogue: When enabled, the NPC will speak it's dialogue map whenever it is spawned (Used for Bosses)
+Active Dialogue: When enabled, the NPC will speak its dialogue map whenever it is spawned (Used for Bosses)

 Timed Say: Give an NPC a dialogue map, and it will say whatever you want using that sequence.